ShahidIqb/PROST-witout-AlphaFold2/README.md

 ![prost-flowchart1 1 drawio](https://user-images.githubusercontent.com/48677766/143002063-7b47f238-caad-44ce-8eb8-342a3d6a79e5.png)

-Requirements: Listed separately as requirementsPy2.txt and requirementsPy3.txt for virtual environments.
+Requirements: Listed as requirementsPy2_*.txt and requirementsPy3_*.txt for virtual environments.
+Install ColabFold on you local PC from https://github.com/YoshitakaMo/localcolabfold. *Operating system

 Installation of Anaconda3 is prefered
  1) create python3 virtual environment and fulfil (install packages) requirements3.txt

  2) create python2 virtual environment and fulfil (install packages) requirementspy2.txt [Required for running run_list_spd33.sh on a new sequence file].
-Activate python 2  in spd33_run_list.sh
+Activate python 2  in run_list_spd33.sh
 [Required for running on a new sequence]

 	Download the following databases and unzip